williamdemeo/Math700Homework/README.md

 helpful).
 Instead, try to give some justification of the changes.
 This is often hard to do in just a few lines and without spending too long thinking about each commit, so don't worry too much; just keep it in the back of your mind.
-(Personally, I am terrible at this, so try to "do as I say, not as I do!")

 [New Issue]: https://github.com/williamdemeo/Math700Homework/issues
 [Clone]: http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository